stelzinga/MF/MGT_80.Tools.md

 These ratings are rigid and don't take into account the longevity *within* a role/corporate title.
 It is up to the Manager to adjust where deemed relevant.
 Half ratings like 2.5 can be used where necessary.

+Structurally, the higher the Corporate Title the higher the Target Rating and the harder it becomes to outperform.
+The rarely used rating of 6 is applicable only when Managing Directors succeed in delivering more than reasonably can be expected.

 ### Performance Result
 Performance Result can be remapped as follows:
 Performance Result =  0  ==>  At expectations